Skip to content

 url: Apple Store

-Fractally is a simple fractal generator with one purpose in mind: to explore the Mandelbrot and Julia sets.
+Fractally is a simple fractal generator designed with one purpose in mind: to explore the Mandelbrot and Julia sets.
 As such, it lacks the niceties of other more robust applications, so don’t expect to create stylish pictures with it.
-Nevertheless, it’s very easy to use and surprisingly fast, and is an excellent tool for understanding the conversion process from Mandelbrot to Julia.
-The only “parameters” users can specify are iteration level and, with a mouse click on the screen, switch between different color schemes.
+Nevertheless, it’s very easy to use and surprisingly fast, and is an excellent tool for understanding the transformation process from Mandelbrot to Julia.
+The only “parameters” users can specify are iteration level (up to 2048 only, not very useful) and, with just a mouse click, color schemes.
+It has a zoom level limit of 1012 which is pretty shallow if you ask me.
 Images can be saved as bookmarks and exported in PNG format.
-Important note: Once you save an image, make sure to move the file to another folder (for example), or the program won’t save another one to the same location.
-If you don’t, you may think everything’s fine, only to discover later you only have one image instead of ten.
+Of notice: After saving an image, be sure to move the file to another folder or change its name because the program won’t save another picture if one exists in the same location (or that’s been my experience).
+If you don’t do that, you may think everything’s been saving fine, only to discover later that you only have a single image (the program gives no warning).
+For an in-depth look at the app, visit its website [click here].

 Last revision: 2022.